Mr3ENTLEY/3ENTLEY-H0M3-LA3/README.md

 ---

-**Future Sections**:

-- **Network Configuration**: A section detailing the network infrastructure, including topology, IP schemes, and security measures, will be added for a deeper understanding of interconnectivity in the lab.
-- **Security Practices**: Documentation on implemented security practices, such as firewall configurations and endpoint protection strategies, will be provided to underscore the lab's commitment to security.
-- **Service Catalog**: An expanded catalog of all services, including databases, web applications, and development tools, along with their configurations, will be provided for comprehensive coverage of the lab's capabilities.

 For the most current and detailed information, ensure to navigate to the specific folders dedicated to each device or service.